johnridesabike/johnridesabike.github.io/content/software/chessahoochee/index.md

 ### Source code

-All code is [GPL v3.0 licensed](https://github.com/johnridesabike/chessahoochee/blob/master/LICENSE) which allows anyone the freedom to download and modify it.
+All code is [AGPL v3.0 licensed](https://github.com/johnridesabike/chessahoochee/blob/master/LICENSE) which allows anyone the freedom to download and modify it.
 I welcome contributions in code, as well as suggestions and bug reports.
 [Visit the repository page to get started](https://github.com/johnridesabike/chessahoochee/).

 ## 🎣 The name